Aspects of self-dual Yang-Mills and self-dual gravity: Renormalization in chiral formalism

-This is the expected result for the renormalization constant of the gauge coupling in pure Yang-Mills.
+\be Z_g^2Z_b^2=1+\frac{g^4T(A)}{16\pi^2\epsilon}+.... \ee The term $(\partial a)^2$ has a coefficient $\eta$.
+We get the value of this coefficient from the $\langle aa\rangle$ self energy diagram.
+Thus we set \be \eta=-\frac{13}{48\pi^2\epsilon}. \ee We now solve the simultaneous equations for the renormalization constants.
+Let us first take the equations (\ref{first}) and (\ref{second}).
+In equation (\ref{second}), we move the $\eta$-term to the right hand side and noting that it comes with a factor $g^2/\epsilon$, we combine it with the other term having the same factor.
+Then we divide both these equations.
+This eliminates the $Z_b$ factor and we get for $Z_a$ upto first order in $1/\epsilon$ \be Z_a=1+\frac{5g^2T(A)}{48\pi^2\epsilon}+.... \ee We next plug the value of $Z_a$ into equation (\ref{first}) and we recover the value of $Z_b$ \be Z_b=1+\frac{11g^2T(A)}{48\pi^2\epsilon}+... \ee The remaining thing to compute is the value of the renormalization constant for the coupling.
+This can be easily obtained by plugging the value of $Z_b$ in (\ref{third}).
+Notice that the terms in (\ref{third}) start at order $g^4$.
+However, we divide this term by a factor $Z_b^2$.
+This then gives the correct order of the coupling in $Z_g$.
+Overall, simplifying the algebra, we recover \be Z_g=1-\frac{11g^2T(A)}{48\pi^2\epsilon}+ O(\epsilon^{-2}). \ee This is the expected result for the renormalization constant of the gauge coupling in pure Yang-Mills.
 In the chiral formalism, we thus see that the renormalization constant for the auxiliary field plays a role to determine the renormalization constant for the coupling constant.
 Also, the renormalization constant for the gauge field is consistent with the usual Yang Mills.
 We can now calculate the flow of the coupling as a function of the energy scale.
 In the third equation in (\ref{relation!}), we related the bare coupling to the renormalized coupling and we explained that a factor of $\mu^{\epsilon/2}$ appears to match the dimension on both sides.
 We also said that the bare fields and the coupling constant in the original Lagrangian should not depend on this arbitrary parameter and therefore a differential equation governing the dependence of the renormalized coupling on this parameter must arise.
 In the following section, we derive this equation and compute the well known beta function of the theory.